ajsmit/Intro_R_Official/docs/01-prelim.md

 5. Install RStudio as per the instructions.

-See you on Monday, 19 February 2018.
+See you on Monday, 28 January 2020.

---- Cheers, AJ and Robert
+--- Cheers, AJ and Amieroh

 ## Resources